tthaiyan1/django-demo/README.md

 # django-demo
 This is a show case project by using Django + MySQL +AWS technology It is a page to list some courses provided by an university.
+Data is stored in a table in MySQL database.

 The whole website is developed by using Python Django framework.